schu4276/3601-lab2_client-server/LABTASKS.md

 ## Exploring the server

-Study the server (Java) code in project you have cloned.
+Study the server (Java) code in the project you have cloned.
 Run it according to the instructions in the [README](./README.md), including running the JUnit tests.
 Answer the following questions.